-- Development Contributions Policy 2018 The key purpose of the Development Contributions Policy is to ensure that a fair proportion of the cost of infrastructure needed to serve growth is funded by those who cause the need for that infrastructure (i.e. the developments leading to growth).
+- Development Contributions Policy 2021 [PDF 7.14 MB] The key purpose of the Development Contributions Policy is to ensure that a fair proportion of the cost of infrastructure needed to serve growth is funded by those who cause the need for that infrastructure (that is, the developments leading to growth).

-- Rate Remissions Policy 2018 Under the Local Government (Rating) Act 2002, Kāpiti Coast District Council may write off part or all of the rates subject to certain criteria being met.
+- Rates Remissions Policy 2021 [PDF 896 KB] Under the Local Government (Rating) Act 2002, Kāpiti Coast District Council may write off part or all of the rates subject to certain criteria being met.

 to adopt a range of policies in order to provide predictability and certainty about sources and levels of funding.
 These policies are included in the Revenue and Financing Policy.

-- Significance & Engagement Policy 2017 Council had a Significance policy and a Consultation policy, both of which were developed with public consultation.
+- Significance and Engagement Policy 2021 [PDF 974 KB] Council had a Significance policy and a Consultation policy, both of which were developed with public consultation.
 The Significance and Engagement policy incorporates the major provisions of these two policies, which have been revoked.

 All policies are in PDF and available for download or print from the links below.

-- Class 4 Gambling Policy 2019 The Class 4 Gambling Policy 2019 seeks to manage the growth and social impact of Class 4 gambling in communities.
+- Class 4 Gambling Policy 2019 [PDF 140 KB] The Class 4 Gambling Policy 2019 seeks to manage the growth and social impact of Class 4 gambling in communities.
 The Class 4 Gambling Policy 2019 was adopted by Council on 11 April 2019, and replaces the Class 4 Gambling Policy 2011.

-- Community Gardens Policy This policy was approved on February 4, 2010 and later amended by Council on 18 March 2010.
+- Community Gardens Policy [PDF 168 KB] This policy was approved on February 4, 2010 and later amended by Council on 18 March 2010.
 It provides for the use of Council-owned communal land for community gardens/mara kai.

-- Easter Sunday Shop Trading Policy 2017 This policy is made under Part 2 (subpart 1) of the Shop Trading Hours Act 1990 (the Act) and is to enable shops to trade on Easter Sunday if they wish.
-Some businesses will choose not to open and some workers will choose not to work on this day.
+- Easter Sunday Shop Trading Policy 2023 [PDF 443 KB] This policy is made under Part 2 (subpart 1) of the Shop Trading Hours Act 1990 (the Act) and is to enable shops to trade on Easter Sunday if they wish.

-- Reserves, Structures and Commemorative Places Naming Policy: 2011 This policy provides a framework for naming reserves, structures and commemorative places owned or managed by the Kāpiti Coast District Council.
+- Reserves, Structures and Commemorative Places Naming Policy: 2011 [PDF 165 KB] This policy provides a framework for naming reserves, structures and commemorative places owned or managed by the Kāpiti Coast District Council.

-- Road Naming and Street Numbering Policy: 2011 This policy provides a clear framework for the management of road names and street numbers within the Kāpiti Coast District.
+- Road Naming and Street Numbering Policy: 2011 [PDF 168 KB] This policy provides a clear framework for the management of road names and street numbers within the Kāpiti Coast District.